Elkhart, Indiana: History

 The St. Joseph River widens as it flows west through Elkhart.

-When the Northwest Territory was organized in 1787, the area now known as Elkhart was mainly inhabited by the Ottawa, Chippewa, and Potawatomi Indian tribes.
 In 1829, the Village of Pulaski was established, consisting of a post office, mill, and a few houses on the north side of the St. Joseph River.
 Dr. Havilah Beardsley moved westward from Ohio, and on August 9, 1821, purchased one square mile of land from Pierre Moran (a half-French, half-Native American Potawatomi Chief) in order to establish a rival town named Elkhart.
 The town of Elkhart was first plotted with 48 lots on April 30, 1832.
 In 1839, the Pulaski Post Office was officially changed to Elkhart.
 Elkhart was incorporated as a town in 1858 and in 1875 as a city.

 Elkhart County was founded exclusively by immigrants from New England.
 These were old-stock "Yankee" immigrants, that is to say, they were descended from the English Puritans who settled New England in the 1600s.
 The completion of the Erie Canal caused a surge in New England immigration to what was then the Northwest Territory.
 The end of the Black Hawk War led to an additional surge of immigration, once again coming almost exclusively from the six New England states as a result of overpopulation combined with land shortages in that region.
 Some of these later settlers were from upstate New York and had parents who had moved to that region from New England shortly after the Revolutionary War.
 New Englanders and New England transplants from upstate New York were the vast majority of Elkhart County's inhabitants during the first several decades of its history.
 These settlers were primarily members of various Protestant religions.

-Correspondingly, many inhabitants of Elkhart County fought in the Union Army during the Civil War.
-In the late 1880s and early 1890s Irish and German migrants began moving into Elkhart County, most of these later immigrants did not move directly from Ireland and Germany, but rather from other areas in the Midwest where they had already been living, particularly the state of Ohio.
+Many inhabitants of Elkhart County fought in the Union Army during the Civil War.
+In the late 1880s and early 1890s Irish and German migrants began moving into Elkhart County.
+Most of these later immigrants did not move directly from Ireland and Germany, but rather from other areas in the Midwest where they had already been living, particularly the state of Ohio.

-By the late 19th and early 20th century, musical instrument factories, Miles Medical Company, and numerous mills set up shop and became the base of the economy.
+By the early 20th century, musical instrument factories, Miles Laboratories (originally Dr. Miles Medical Company), and numerous mills had set up shop and become the base of the economy.
 In 1934, the first recreational vehicle factory opened in Elkhart.
 Similar companies followed suit for the remainder of the decade, and the economy continued to grow until the rationing of materials in World War II.
 After the war, growth picked back up, and, by 1949, Elkhart was dubbed the "RV Capital of the World."